CERT-Polska/n6/docs/src/install_and_conf/step_by_step/config.md

     * install the [*MailDump* fake SMTP server](https://pypi.org/project/maildump/) by executing the command:
-      `pip install maildump`; then run it in the background by executing the
-      command: `maildump -p maildump.pidfile` (it listens for SMTP connections on port 1025; see also: `maildump --help`).
+      `pip install maildump`, and then run it in the background by executing the command: `maildump -p maildump.pidfile` (it will start listening for SMTP connections on port 1025; see also: `maildump --help`).

     From now on, you can use a web browser to visit [http://localhost:1080](http://localhost:1080) to interactively explore
-    any e-mail *notices* sent by the *n6 Portal* component...
+    any e-mail *notices* sent by *n6 Portal*.

 #### Logging Settings